-EDUC 4010 (0-3-0) Elementary EC-4 Generalist Seminar
+EDUC 4010 (0-3-0) Elementary EC-6 Generalist Seminar

-This required course is designed to help students prepare for the Texas Examination of Educator Standards (TEXES).
+This required course is designed to help students prepare for the Texas Examination of Educator Standards (TExES).
 The course will focus on content and sample questions from state authorized preparation manuals distributed by the National Evaluation Systems, Inc. Information will also be gleaned from the state publication Proficiencies for Teachers in Learner-Centered Schools and other appropriate sources.
-Students must score a minimum of 85% on the TEXES post-test in order to be authorized by the College of Education to take the TEXES examination.
+Students must score a minimum of 85% on the TExES post-test in order to be authorized by the College of Education to take the TExES examination.
 Fall, Spring, Summer.
+Prerequisite: Teacher Certification Program admission.